Geoalert/mapflow-docs-en/source/faq.rst

 ---------
 **How to buy credits for using the platform?
 How much is it?**

-    The cost of the Services is determined in conventional units, Credits, where 1 Credit is equal to USD 0.1.
+    The cost of the Services is determined in conventional units, Credits, where 1 Credit is equal to USD 0.1 ( the progressive discount is applied depending on the number of credits you buy).
 To make a payment, go to the Settings of your personal account, or click on the balance icon and select the required number of credits ($50, $90 or $800).
 See :doc:`Mapflow prices </userguides/prices>`.

 **I represent a company and would like to perform large volume of processing.
 Do you have corporate rates?**